7 Day Tasmania Tour in Circle - Special (STIC7)

 Visit the multi-award winning Bonorong wildlife park to see many of our native animals and in particular - the feeding of the iconic Tasmanian Devil.
 Learn about this amazing animal and its recent struggle for survival.
 See wombats and hand-feed kangaroos, geese and ducks - this is a wonderful and interactive morning.

-At the township of Ross to see the stunning Ross Bridge - one of the prettiest in the state.
+At the township of Ross visit the stunning Ross Bridge - one of the prettiest in the state.
+Peruse the Tasmanian Wool Centre to learn about the very early and still very significant Merino Wool trade.
 Then the carved memorial trees at Campbelltown are a fantastic tribute to the early convicts of the area who toiled in constructing the famous Red Bridge.
 This evening we arrive in Launceston CBD for our lodgings right by the main city restaurant strip.

 Day 5 – Launceston & Surrounds to Cradle Mountain

 Today we will spend the morning exploring downtown Launceston - Australia’s 3rd oldest capital city behind Sydney & Hobart.
 We will see the King Bridge, City Park, inside the beautiful old Heritage listed Post Office and of course take a 40 minute stroll through a jewel in the city - Cataract Gorge Reserve.

 Soon after we head westward into the Meander Valley which is an absolutely stunning farming and pastural area.
 Try local made ice-cream and honey tastings of more than 50 flavours at the renowned Melita Honey Farm in Chudleigh before learning about Tasmania’a oldest and biggest Leatherwood Honey producer R. Stephens Honey in Mole Creek.